ArkCase/ark_helm_charts/src/pvc-rsync/README.md

 It also exposes a ***scripts*** module that can be used to download all the utility scripts with which uploads into the PVC can be performed.
 Even though the pod allows both upload _and_ download, it's primarily used to migrate persistent data from one cluster or namespace into another.

+## External Access

+In the AI5 environment, external access can be enabled by way of setting the value `externalDns.name` to the hostname you want your pod's service to be exposed as.
+This will cause an annotation to be added with that value.
+The annotation's name by default is `external-dns.alpha.kubernetes.io/hostname`, but can be set with the value `externalDns.annotation`.

+For example:

+`helm install pvc-rsync arkcase/pvc-rsync --set externalDns.name=pvc-rsync.arkcase.net`

+This will export the service such that you may connect to it using `rsync-pvcs (pull|push) rsync://pvc-rsync.arkcase.net ...`.

 ## How to use it

 The execution is made up of two parts: